zhongyl0430/teach/content/Probability/3 Discrete Random Variables and Probability Distributions/EXERCISES Section 3.1 (1-10).md

 # 1
-A concrete beam may fail either by shear $\left( S\right)$ or flexure $\left( F\right)$ .
+A concrete beam may fail either by shear $\left( S\right)$ or flexure $\left( F\right)$.
 Suppose that three failed beams are randomly selected and the type of failure is determined for each one.
 Let $X  =$ the number of beams among the three selected that failed by shear.
 List each outcome in the sample space along with the associated value of $X$.

 # 2
 Give three examples of Bernoulli rv's (other than those in the text).